PacktPublishing/Learning-Qlikview-12/README.md

 # Unity 5 for Beginners [Video]
-This is the code repository for [Unity 5 for Beginners [Video]](https://www.packtpub.com/game-development/unity-5-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781785286346), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Learning QlikView 12 [Video]](https://www.packtpub.com/big-data-and-business-intelligence/learning-qlikview-12-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Unity Fundamentals is an easy-to-follow exploration of the Unity foundations.
-It covers the core features every developer needs to know to work effectively.
-Using practical and hands-on examples, Alan Thorn explores how Unity can be applied creatively to build exciting games that sell.
+Application development is a fundamental task for developers.
+QlikView provides impressive UI Functions to design and customize applications to meet developers’ and organizational needs.

+This video course introduces the Business Intelligence platform, Qlikview, and demonstrates to viewers how to leverage the system ultimately to conduct and deliver data analysis on business data.
+The viewers will learn how to build an application that fulfils the D.A.R (Dashboard, Analysis and Report) approach suggested by Qlik.

+The course will start with introducing viewers to the QlikView platform and how to set up their own project.
+It will take them through document elements and how to create a connection with multiple datasources.
+The course will guide users in creating Analysis Reports, Adding Visualizations and also tips & tricks on improving them.
+Users will learn how to optimise their Data Models by using advanced Script Functions.

+By the end of the course, the viewers will have a good grounding in QlikView and find it easy to create and analyse reports.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Understand the foundations of Unity
-<LI>Work confidently in the Unity interface
-<LI>Understand Level Design tools
-<LI>Learn how to create interactive 3D Worlds
-<LI>Work with meshes, animations, materials, textures, and more
-<LI>Learn how to build a simple game
-<LI>Explore useful tips and tricks for accelerating your workflow
-<LI>Getting started at creating game logic and functionality </LI></UL></DIV>
+<LI>Download QlikView Personal Edition and Set up a Project Environment
+<LI>Introduce QlikView terminology such as Document, Sheet Elements and Scripts, Adding data and the different data sources available to use
+<LI>Create a new document sheet, Design Objects and manage their properties, learn best practice guidelines for design
+<LI>Solve some data modeling challenges, the If statement, using a Master Calendar table, solving Circular References, and join or concatenate tables to create budget data.
+<LI>Create Data Layers with QVD files</LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-Unity Fundamentals is targeted at complete newcomers to the Unity engine, including students and hobbyists seeking to enter the games industry.
-This course requires no previous Unity or game development experience.
+This course is for data analysts, executives, managers, decision makers, or anyone who works with data and wants to make sense of this data in a simple yet extremely powerful way.
+This video tutorial is for developers as well as non-developers.
+Some experience with programming would be useful but is not compulsory.
 ### Technical Requirements
-This course has the following software requirements:<br/>
-Software Required (With version mentioned)

-Unity version 5.6 or higher

-OS required

-Windows 7, 8, or 10
-(64-bit)
-Mac OS X 10.9 or
-higher
+Qlik

 ## Related Products
 * [Introduction To Unity® For Absolute Beginners [Video]](https://www.packtpub.com/application-development/introduction-to-unity-for-absolute-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781838648718)